 Trump and Harris both support a bigger child tax credit.
 But which families should get it?

-Just three years ago, child poverty rates fell significantly when the Biden Administration raised the child tax credit and made even the poorest families eligible.
+Just three years ago, child poverty rates fell significantly when President Joe Biden’s administration raised the child tax credit and made even the poorest families eligible.
 But the expansion only lasted a year.
 Congress declined to renew it.

 There is hope for another increase in the tax credit, regardless of who wins Tuesday’s presidential election, but tension remains over who should qualify.